zippri/digitalframeworks/finalproject.md

 The report stressed that uncertainties about North Korea’s possession of nuclear weapons and their capabilities should not allow “complacency,” but the report was very cautious regarding any specific details about its stockpile.

 The potential nuclear threat from Russia, China and North Korea are not simply in the number of nuclear warheads that they have, but in the potential of their use.
-While the NPR highlights shifting strategies to tactical nuclear weapon use by Russia, drawing stockpiles down and focusing on deterrence has worked for the last 70 years.
+While the NPR highlights shifting strategies to the use of tactical nuclear weapons by Russia, reducing stockpiles and focusing on deterrence has worked for the last 70 years.

-Despite the global stockpile reaching a height of over 60,000, no nuclear weapons have been used since the U.S. dropped atomic bombs over Hiroshima and Nagasaki in 1945.
+Despite the global stockpile reaching a height of over 60,000, the global stockpile has dramatically been reduced and no nuclear weapons have been used since the U.S. dropped atomic bombs over Hiroshima and Nagasaki in 1945.